ScottLogic/blog/_posts/2014-10-31-fibonacci.md

 title: A Fibonacci fan component for D3
 date: 2014-10-31 00:00:00 Z
 categories:
-- aaiken
 - Tech
 tags:
 - d3
 - featured
 author: aaiken
 title-short: A D3 Fibonacci Fan
 summary: In this article I'm going to create an interactive Fibonacci fan D3 component, and show you how to add it to a chart in just 6 lines of code.
 image: aaiken/assets/featured/fibonacci.png
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2014/10/31/fibonacci.html